 - Creepy Child/Enfant Terrible: He is a serial killer since his childhood.

 - Creepy Monotone: What makes him creepier than Dio is that he's not very hammy, having a normal tone to not stand out.

-- Dangerously Genre Savvy: Kira due to his irrational paranoia, is extremely savvy of the genres that usually make get serial killers caught.
-His preparations to counter everything are done so well, that only his arrogance manages to undo his plans
+- Dangerously Genre Savvy: Kira, due to his irrational paranoia, is extremely savvy of the kind of mistakes that usually get serial killers caught.
+His preparations to counter everything are done so well, that only his arrogance manages to undo his plans.

-- Death by Irony: The man who claimed that luck is always by his side.
-Gets run over by an ambulance that was called to help him, by chance.
+- Death by Irony: The man who claimed that luck is always by his side gets run over by an ambulance that was called to help him, by chance.